Karvonen Formula

 HRR as a Health Marker

 Research has also examined how quickly HRR drops after exercise, called heart rate reserve recovery or simply heart rate recovery.
-A drop of less than 12 bpm in the first minute after stopping exercise has been associated with increased cardiovascular risk in several studies.
+A drop of less than 12 bpm in the first minute after stopping exercise has been associated with increased cardiovascular risk, as shown in landmark research published in the New England Journal of Medicine.
 It's not a diagnostic test, but it's a metric worth knowing.

 Similarly, a higher HRR at rest (due to a low resting heart rate) is consistently associated with lower all-cause mortality and better cardiovascular outcomes in large population studies.
 There are good physiological reasons for this: a heart that beats efficiently at rest is a heart that's adapting positively to aerobic demand.

 Want to see how your HRR translates into personalized training zones?
-The calculator does the Karvonen math automatically, just enter your age and resting heart rate.
+The calculator does the Karvonen math automatically.
+Enter your age and resting heart rate.

 This article is for informational purposes only and does not constitute medical advice.
 Please consult a physician or certified fitness professional before starting a new exercise program.